 - Dust all mini blinds.

 Of course, you’ll want to take care of regular cleaning duties like sweeping, vacuuming, and mopping as well.
-When you’re done, make sure you carefully inspect the property to look for anything else that requires your attention before showing it to a prospective tenant.
+When you’re done, carefully inspect the property to look for anything else that requires your attention before showing it to a prospective tenant.

-If you don’t have time to clean your property or simply don’t want to do it, consider hiring a professional cleaning company to take care of it for you.
-Just make sure you research the company first and look for lots of positive online reviews.
+If you don’t have time to clean your property or don’t want to do it, consider hiring a professional cleaning company to take care of it for you.
+Just make sure you research the company first and look for several positive online reviews.

-Tenants that have the ability to pay a higher monthly rent fee may sometimes need to travel and/or move often.
+Tenants that can pay a higher monthly rental fee may sometimes need to travel and/or move often.
 That’s why it could benefit you to offer more flexible leasing terms.

 So, consider offering a month-to-month option or making it easy for tenants to terminate their lease as needed if you’re looking to attract a high-paying tenant to your property.
 Your flexibility could mean the difference between them signing a lease and looking elsewhere for a place to live.

-On top of that, month-to-month rental rates are typically higher than normal lease rates, so you’ll find yourself generating more money that you would otherwise from already high-paying renters.
+On top of that, month-to-month rental rates are typically higher than normal lease rates, so you’ll find yourself generating more money than you would otherwise from already high-paying renters.

 Following the tactics outlined here can help you attract the high-paying tenants you want to your properties.
 On top of that, these tactics will give you a clear competitive advantage because not many landlords are taking the time to implement them.

-Keep in mind that, if you need help with advertising, tenant screening, and other landlord duties, our Baltimore rental property management team is here to assist you.
+So, if you need help with advertising, tenant screening, and other landlord duties, our Baltimore rental property management team is here to assist you.
 Bay Property Management Group offers comprehensive rental management services so busy landlords don’t have to stress.
 Instead, we focus on maximizing your rental income while managing and maintaining all your properties.